kimberlyroche/codaDE/README.txt

 1) Run `generate_settings.R --p=XXX` first to find missing datasets/parameterizations.
 This script sweeps
 through and enumerates all parameter settings, saving them to a file.

-2) Run `batch_gen.pl`, setting P and TOTAL JOB NUMBER in the script.
+2) Run `batch_gen.pl`, setting P and JOB START and END LINE NUMBERS in the script.
 This will put the results in the `temp` folder.

     This calls `generate_data.R --input=XXX --output=XXX --start=XXX --end=XXX`, which generates the new
     data sets in chunks and makes baseline differential abundance calls on the absolute values, writing